Blue Light and Hyperpigmentation

 Use a mineral sunscreen with iron oxides, which the NY Times says is the "Gold Standard" in blue light protection.
 You may not think about using sunscreen when staying indoors, but daily exposure to televisions, smartphones, and computers means you need to wear sunscreen indoors to protect your skin blue light exposure.
 Mineral-based sunscreens with iron oxides offer the best protection, and micronized forms of those minerals will ensure they do not leave a white cast -- especially on people with darker tones.

-As a skincare line for people with melanin-rich skin, we understand the need to protect skin against blue light and have created a tinted moisturizer with mineral sunscreen that offers blue light protection, in addition to standard broad-spectrum UVA and UVB light protection.
-Our Daily Hydrating Moisturizing Cream with SPF 40 Mineral Sunscreen provides broad-spectrum protection with non-irritating, mineral-based, brown-skin friendly coverage that is formulated for transparent coverage that does NOT leave a white cast.
+As a physician-founded skincare line, we understand the need to protect skin against blue light, particularly for people with deeper skin tones.
+We have created a tinted moisturizer with mineral sunscreen that offers blue light protection, in addition to standard broad-spectrum UVA and UVB light protection.
+Our Daily Hydrating Moisturizing Cream with SPF 40 Mineral Sunscreen provides broad-spectrum protection with non-irritating, mineral-based sunscreen formulated for transparent coverage that does NOT leave a white cast.
 This combines two steps – moisturizing and sunscreen – into one easy step.

 Wearing sunscreen every day is one of the best skin-healthy habits you can adopt.
 By using broad-spectrum mineral sunscreens, you can guarantee your skin is protected from all types of light, whether you spend time indoors or outside.